code-pun-symposium/summer23-compendium/README.md

 My favorite metal band is “vektor”, and fashion brands are “the row” and “theory”.

 (btw highly recommend [Vektor](https://www.metal-archives.com/bands/Vektor/87803) the prog thrash metal band!

+### 5
+-I generate cold jokes at a mind-blowing speed.

+-You're are a real AC(air conditioner)

+-Designed in Milan

+(Cause A.C.
+Milan)

+### 6
+-Some wounded are not supposed to coverred wholly.

+-Just like quilt and secrets!

+-Why secrets?

+> Because of PUBLIC KEY :)